jampeh99/cosc412Project/README.md

 # cosc412Project
 WebDev for the Linux School
-pdf versions are located in the documentation folder.
+<br />PDF versions are located in the documentation folder.
-I'm sorry professor for sending the links for word docs
+<br />I'm sorry professor for sending the links for word docs